rotemTsafrir/dipole_sim/README.md

   - Changing frequency or wave speed
 - Use **"Clear All"** to remove all antennas and reset the canvas.
 - Use **"Pause"** and **"Resume"** to control animation flow.
+- Press the mouse (or press the screen if you have touch screen)  and drag on the canvas to translate it and reveal new areas to be simulated